Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Immortals/Lesser Immortals/Booned Mortals/Valus.md

+---
+classication: booned
+formerly: human
+race: rymish
+birth: 4772 AS
+death: 1st of Alturiak, 5421 AS
+PC: false
+---

 The Eternal Warrior.

 Valus was a child who came from Rymfel.
 He was the eldest child of eight.
 Hoping to help protect his family from the continuous crime, invasions, and deep-seated corruption, he spent his days learning combat.